Skip to Content

 Performance and efficiency

-Both Bosch and Miele have always offered superior washing performance.
-The real issue is always how well you can save energy and water and most governments have taken this aspect seriously imposing various regulations that must be met for products to get certified.
+Bosch and Miele have long had great washing performance.
+The actual issue is how successfully you save energy and water, and most governments have strict criteria for product certification.

 Additional features